 Stretching along the Atlantic Ocean, due north of South Africa, Namibia has long been shaped by nature's relentless spell.
 Wind whips off the Atlantic, sand dunes form thousand mile barriers, and hinterland desert remains unexplored by man.
 It's Africa at its most natural and pristine, the brimming authenticity evident from the moment you swoop in to land.
 Even capital city Windhoek is marked by its surrounding landscape, scorched colors gazing down on the village life atmosphere.
 After a long international flight today is free to relax and recuperate.
-Settle into the sumptuous Olive Exclusive, savor the first panoramic views, and head out into the quaint center of this quiet capital.
+Settle into your sumptuous luxury property, savor the first panoramic views, and head out into the quaint center of this quiet capital.

 Day 2 - 3

 As you leave Windhoek you're eager for those first glimpses, the first sightings that help confirm Namibia's status as safari premiere.
 Okonjima Reserve doesn't allow you to slowly settle in.
 You don't build up to the predators with some gentle ungulate spots.
 Leopards are the specialty, the most elusive of the Big Five out on display on your very first game drive.
 A tail flickers, a neck dips, and a pair of eyes fixes on your astonished stare.
 Suddenly it’s gone, the stealthy cat blending into the grass and continuing its bashful lifestyle.
-Perched on a rock another spotted cat grabs your attention, a look of serene elegance accompanying the cheetahs' survey of the savannah.
+Perched on a rock another spotted cat grabs your attention, a look of serene elegance accompanying the cheetahs' survey of the savanna.
 By the way, you still haven't checked in to the lodge yet.
 This is just a quick game drive to get you in the Namibian mood.